Scrabble variants: Anadrome

 Anadrome is a web-based variant which (as the name implies) allows words to be played reading in any orthogonal direction, doubling traditional turn opportunities.
 With 39 different bonus tiles, many directly correlating to mathematical operators like * (multiplication), ^ (exponentiation), ! (factorial), ⌈ (ceiling and floor), and Π (product series) across over 500 boards, scores may require scientific notation, depending on the board.
 Points are calculated automatically and displayed next to definitions of words as they are placed.
 Anadrome has a tile-earning mechanic and board editor, allowing users to create publicly available boards for Scrabble, Words with Friends, and their own custom designs, making it a superset of crossword-style games.

+Phrazzle Me

 Scrabble Showdown

 On the game show Scrabble Showdown, two teams play various games in order to win prizes including a vacation to anywhere in the world.

 Number game variants

 Equate

 In Equate, players score by forming equations on a 19x19 board.
 There are three sets of tiles that can be played with, the Original Tile Set includes whole numbers, fractions and four basic operations; the Junior Tile Set includes whole numbers with more 0s and 1s than the Original Tile Set, fractions with denominator 2, and the four basic operations with more addition and subtraction tiles than multiplication and division tiles, and finally the Advanced Tile Set includes negative and positive integers, integer exponents, fractions and the four basic operations.
 In all three sets there are equal symbols.